 Western intellectualism teaches us that intelligence only resides in the mind.
 This is a very limited world-view that misses the full spectrum of intelligences that we humans can draw from.
-Have you ever noticed that many of the most educated people like doctors, artists, academics – often have a deep cynicism about the world?
-When our intellect does not have the answers we seek, and the answers we already possess only paint a grim picture of the world, where do we turn?
+When our intellect does not have the answers we seek, where do we turn?
 We must step outside of our intellect, outside of our knowing-mind and into the realm of the unfamiliar.
 This is where we will begin to recognize the non-rational, intuitive, mysterious nature of our own being.
-Somewhere within this internal realm, maybe even more than in the textbooks of yesterday, live the answers to many of our greatest problems.
+Somewhere within this internal realm are the answers to many of our greatest questions.
 Are you ready to go beyond?

 Unfortunately we find systems of education today that have departed so far from the plain truth, that they now teach us to be proud of what we know and ashamed of ignorance.
 This is doubly corrupt.
 It is corrupt not only because pride is in itself a mortal sin, but also because to teach pride in knowledge is to put up an effective barrier against any advance upon what is already known, since it makes one ashamed to look beyond the bonds imposed by one’s ignorance.